curl/everything-curl/libcurl/caches.md

 to a server to shortcut subsequent TLS handshakes to a server it previously established a connection to.

-libcurl caches session IDs and tickets associated with host names and port numbers, so if a subsequent connection attempt is made to a host for which libcurl has a cached ID or ticket, using that can greatly decrease the TLS handshake process and therefore the time needed until completion.
+libcurl caches session IDs and tickets associated with hostnames and port numbers, so if a subsequent connection attempt is made to a host for which libcurl has a cached ID or ticket, using that can greatly decrease the TLS handshake process and therefore the time needed until completion.